 The Top 3 Social Recruiting Problems

+1. Company Career Sites Need To Be SimplifiedToday’s job seekers have social ADD.
+Therefore, they have to be really ( I mean REALLY) excited about your company’s job opportunities to be willing to click through your antiquated career pages and a long application process online.
+As you see in the infographic, if your career page isn’t easy-to-navigate, user-friendly, and makes registration simply, you are losing talent.
 SOLUTION: Today, job seekers expect you to create compelling content about your company and to push it out over social media channels so they can learn more about your “cool factor.”
 This gets them excited about your company and more willing to deal with your lengthy application process.

+2. HR Needs To Have Marketing ExpertiseWith 49% of employed job seekers using social media to find their next job, we have to be savvy marketers who can lure top talent away from their current employers.
 SOLUTION: Understanding where your best talent hangs out online and creating compelling content about your company that inspires them to want to work for you is the single best way to get them to apply to your jobs.

-Tired of waiting around for the perfect job candidate?
+Can't find the right talent?
+We can help!Tired of waiting around for the perfect job candidate?
 Let us do the work for you!
 Learn how our Employment Branding services can help your company connect with the best job candidates and acquire top talent.

 Photo Credit: Shutterstock